What is Click Allow if you are not a robot?

 By installing an ad-blocker program like AdGuard, you are able to block “Click Allow if you are not a robot” scam, stop autoplaying video ads and remove lots of distracting and malicious ads on web sites.

 Please go to the following link to download the latest version of AdGuard for Windows.
 Save it on your Microsoft Windows desktop.

 Author: © Adguard

 Update: November 15, 2018

-Click “Skip” button to close the window and use the default settings, or click “Get Started” to see an quick instructions which will allow you get to know AdGuard better.
+You can press “Skip” to close the installation program and use the default settings, or click “Get Started” button to see an quick tutorial which will assist you get to know AdGuard better.

-Each time, when you run your computer, AdGuard will start automatically and stop undesired advertisements, block “Click Allow if you are not a robot” scam, as well as other malicious or misleading web sites.
-For an overview of all the features of the program, or to change its settings you can simply double-click on the AdGuard icon, that is located on your desktop.
+In most cases, the default settings are enough and you don’t need to change anything.
+Each time, when you launch your personal computer, AdGuard will run automatically and stop unwanted ads, block “Click Allow if you are not a robot”, as well as other harmful or misleading web-sites.
+For an overview of all the features of the program, or to change its settings you can simply double-click on the AdGuard icon, that can be found on your desktop.